drowe67/freedv-gui/README.md

    (rade-venv) $ pip3 install matplotlib
    ```

-   *Note: you may need to install `python3-venv` or your distro's equivalent package in order to create Python virtual environments.*
+   *Note: you may need to install `python3-venv` or your distro's equivalent package in order to create Python virtual environments.
+Python 3.9+ is also required for PyTorch to work.*

 2. Build FreeDV to make sure the correct dependencies are linked in (namely numpy):

    ```
    (rade-venv) $ pwd
-   /home/user/freedv-gui
+   /home/<user>/freedv-gui
    (rade-venv) $ ./build_linux.sh
    ```